Nobody tries to throw the ball when they are bowling.

 It's much easier for young players to correct as they have not ingrained the habit on their muscle memory.
 However, whatever the age of the player, it is up to a good coach to take the action back to the root of the problem and build it back up again.
 I call this kinaesthetic chaining.
 What that translates as is this: Breaking the action down and rebuilding it by getting the feel right.
 Here is how you do it:

 - Strip it down.
 Start by taking everything away from the bowler except the action itself: Batsman, net, ball, run up and stumps.
-The bowler should bowl from a standing position, starting at the point of back foot impact as illustrated here:
+The bowler should bowl from a standing position, starting at the point of back foot impact.

 - Build up the feel.
 Take time to go through the right feel from a standing start without the ball.
 Make sure the bowler can deliver with a straight arm and maintain all the components of a strong action: loading up, head position, foot position, hip position, shoulder rotation.
 The coach is not trying to alter the action too much here, the focus is on getting the feel for a straight arm again.
 When the arm is straight from a stationary position you can start to walk through the action, then jog through from a few paces; still without the ball.